Sore Throat

 - You have difficulty swallowing or breathing

-- You have high fever
+- You have a fever over 101°F (38.3°C)

-- You see pus on tonsils
+- You see white patches or pus on your tonsils

 - You have a rash along with sore throat